-The online transfer application for the Juris Doctor (J.D.) class entering in the fall semester of 2018 is now available.
-The deadline for completing your transfer application is June 15.
+The online transfer application for the Juris Doctor (J.D.) class entering in the fall semester of 2019 will be available on May 1, 2019.

 You must electronically submit your LSAC’s Credential Assembly Service Electronic Application to LSAC for forwarding to our office.
 When you transmit your application electronically, you should use the electronic signature and fee payment option.
 Applications should be submitted to LSAC by June 15.

 - A personal statement which should address your reasons for applying for transfer admission.
 A need to be located in the Cambridge area may be relevant and should be discussed in your personal statement if applicable.

 - Two letters of recommendation, at least one of which must be from a law professor at your current law school.
 Although you may use one letter from a previous application in your transfer application, you must still provide a letter of recommendation from a professor at your current law school.

 - College Certifications from all schools that you have attended, including those from which you have not received a degree, and from your current law school.
 This form will become available in mid-April.

 - The College Certification form is not the same as a transcript.
 In addition to requesting confirmation of the conferral or expected conferral of your degree and rank-in-class, if applicable, the College Certification form also requests information about possible academic or behavioral disciplinary actions.
 Please be aware that HLS requires a college certification form for any post-secondary institution that you have attended, regardless of whether you received a degree from the institution.

 - It is not necessary for the person completing the form to know you.
 School officials who have access to academic and disciplinary records may complete certifications.

 - Each institution is different, but usually a Dean of Students or Pre-Law Advisor’s office completes this form.
 The form is usually completed on the basis of the school’s records.